Astroua/TurbuStat/docs/tutorials/statistics/pca_example.rst

 There are three methods available to estimate spectral widths of the autocorrelation spectra. `walk-down` starts from the peak and continues until the 1/e level is reached.
 The width is estimated by averaging the points before and after this level is reached.
 This is the method used by Brunt & Heyer.
 Otherwise, `method` may be set to `fit`, which fits a Gaussian to the data before the fits local minima occurs, and `interpolate`, which does the same, but through interpolating onto a finer grid.

-**Note: If your input data has few spectral channels, it may be necessary to pad additional channels of zero onto the data.
+**Note: If your input data has few spectral channels, it may be necessary to pad additional channels of zeros onto the data.
 Otherwise the 1/e level may not be reached.
 This should not have a significant effect on the results, as the added eigenvalues of these channels will be zero and should not be considered.**

 Finally, we fit the size-line width relation.
 There is no clear independent variable to fit, and significant errors in both dimensions which must be taken into account.
-This is the *error-in-variables problem*, and an excellent explanation is provided in `Hogg, D, Bovy, J, & Lang D. <ref-hogg_fitting>`.
+This is the *error-in-variables problem*, and an excellent explanation is provided in :ref:`Hogg, D, Bovy, J, & Lang D. <ref-hogg_fitting>`.
 The Brunt & Heyer works have used the bisector method, which has several drawbacks.
 In TurbuStat, two fitting methods are available: `Orthogonal Distance Regression (ODR) <http://docs.scipy.org/doc/scipy/reference/odr.html>`_, and a Markov Chain Monte Carlo (MCMC) method.
 Practically both methods are doing the same thing, but the MCMC provides a direct sampling (assuming uniform priors).
 The MCMC method requires the `emcee <http://dan.iel.fm/emcee/current/>`_ package to be installed.

 To run ODR: